habi/acinar-analysis-manuscript/manuscript.md

 The volume and shape of the alveoli, alveolar ducts, and the acini are critical parameters for ventilation and particle deposition [@doi:10.1007/s12650-010-0043-0; @doi:10.1115/1.4007949; @doi:10.1152/japplphysiol.90546.2008].
 Particle deposition, for example, is relatively low during the first two weeks of a rats' life, high at postnatal day P21 and medium at days P36--P90 [@doi:10.1021/acsnano.8b01826; @doi:10.1073/pnas.1119339109].
-This correlates well with our results, where we found a significantly larger number of alveoli per acinus volume at days 10 and 21 compared to days 4 and 60 (p-values all better than 5.4e-5, which is the one for day 4 vs. day 21).
+This correlates well with our results, where we found a significantly larger number of alveoli per acinus volume at days 10 and 21 compared to days 4 and 60 (all p-values are smaller than 5.4e-5, which is the p-value found between day 4 and day 21).
 Kreyling et al. [@doi:10.1021/acsnano.8b01826] report maximal gold nanoparticle retention at this time point (see [their figure 1](https://pubs.acs.org/doi/10.1021/acsnano.8b01826#fig1)).

 Tschanz et al. [@doi:10.1152/japplphysiol.01355.2013] stereologically estimated the mean total acinar volume as the sum of ductal and alveolar air spaces.